JoseDanielMartinez/reading-notes301d93/301/class1.md

 # ***Overview***

-It's importanant to understand component-based architecture because it will make coding so much easier.
+It's important to understand component-based architecture because it will make coding so much easier.
 It allows for a pseudo-plug and play method to be used when coding, making the development process much smoother and time saving.

 ## ***Class 1 Assignment***